mailjet/joomla-mailjet-plugin-apiv3/README.md

 4. View detailed statistics about your account

-## Changelog
+Changelog

 = 3.0.0 =

-* The pluging is switched to v3 mailjet's users, and also the communication with mailjet is mainly executed with iframes
+The plugin has been updated to use contact, campaign and stats iFrames.
+The update also includes compatibility with all Mailjet v3 accounts.
+Any historical Mailjet v1 accounts will need to use the v1 version of the plug-in (https://www.mailjet.com/plugin/joomla.htm)